-The CS provides that a person in a designated receiving facility who is exhibiting acute symptoms of psychiatric disturbance or substance abuse is in an emergency medical condition.
+Provides that a person in a designated receiving facility who is exhibiting acute symptoms of psychiatric disturbance or substance abuse is in a medical emergency.

 C. SECTION DIRECTORY:

 Section 1 amends section 20.19, F.S., related to the organization of DCFS.